Directors Redundancy Pay Guide

 Proving your Status

-You need to prove your status as an Employee to enable any Statutory Payments following the Liquidation, this must prove that you held more that just an ‘advisory or non-executive’ role in the running of the business.
+You need to prove your status as an Employee to enable any Statutory Payments following the Liquidation, this must prove that you held more than just an ‘advisory or non-executive role in the running of the business.

 You do this by completing a form which is obtained by the Insolvency Service, you will need to complete the relevant details as below: